alonsosfera/json-formatter/README.md

 ## Getting Started

-To format JSON to match checklists' required format, simply:
+After cloning this project to your local machine, to format a JSON to match checklists' required format, simply:

 1. Paste JSON into the 'checklist.json' file.